chanikysai/assignment/Jenkins/README.md

 ojZItPrqD5SzoLEuGZyP1i

-Retrieve the Jenkins admin passwo rd using the command above.
+Retrieve the Jenkins admin password using the command above.
 Then, set up port forwarding to access the Jenkins UI:

 venkatsai@venkats-MacBook-Air ~ % kubectl --namespace jenkins port-forward svc/jenkins 8080:8080